Patel4007/Government-workflow-orchestrator/README.md

-  # Government Services Workflow UI
+  # Government Services Workflow Orchestrator

-  This is a code bundle for Government Services Workflow UI.
-The original project is available at https://www.figma.com/design/3mm7DOmV8l8Bqo5FBDmLpS/Government-Services-Workflow-UI.
+  A scalable workflow orchestration system designed to automate and manage complex government service processes across multiple systems.
+This project focuses on coordinating multi-step operations such as approvals, data validation, and service delivery while ensuring proper sequencing, dependency handling, and real-time monitoring.

   ## Running the code